Tennessee State Route 386: Route description

+SR 386 is part of the National Highway System, a national network of roads identified as important to the United States' economy, defense, and mobility.
+In 2025, annual average daily traffic (AADT) counts ranged from 83,112 vehicles per day between Conference Drive and Center Point Road to 39,729 vehicles per day between Green Lea Boulevard and SR 174 (Long Hollow Pike).

 SR 386 begins at a two-way partial Y interchange with Interstate 65 (I-65) in Davidson County north of Nashville.
 The route is only accessible from I-65 northbound, and I-65 northbound is not directly accessible from SR 386 westbound.
 The route begins with a 70 mph speed limit in Davidson County, which reduces to 65 mph upon entering Sumner County less than later.
 About 2 mi later the route has a trumpet interchange with a connector to US 31E, signed as US 31E.
 The route then curves slightly to the southeast and enters the central part of Hendersonville and has interchanges with SR 258 (New Shackle Island Road), Indian Lake Boulevard, and Saundersville Road, before coming to a partial y interchange with US 31E in what was originally the eastern terminus of the route.
 As a result, SR 386 curves sharply to the north, crossing US 31E and a CSX railroad again, and curves to the northeast again, and enters a mix of an urban and rural area, coming to an interchange with Big Station Camp Boulevard about 3 mi later.
 SR 386 then has an interchange with Green Lea Boulevard, and about 3/4 mi later it reaches an at-grade intersection with SR 174, where SR 386 ends.
 It is still listed in signs on SR 109 in Gallatin as a route to SR 386, in which travelers are intended to follow SR 174 (Long Hollow Pike) to SR 386.

 Some maps list the portions of SR 174 and SR 25 in Gallatin as part of SR 386, although the official eastern terminus of SR 386 is at its intersection with SR 174.